 Full time students can’t usually claim income-related benefits but part time students are sometimes eligible.
 However, the rules on eligibility can be complex, and depend on your personal circumstances.

-Part time students can still claim means-tested benefits such as Jobseeker’s Allowance, Housing Benefit or Council Tax Benefit if they are unemployed.
+Part time students can usually still claim means-tested benefits such as Universal Credit, Jobseeker’s Allowance, Housing Benefit or Council Tax Benefit if they are unemployed.
 However to be eligible for Jobseeker’s Allowance you must be available and actively seeking work.
 If you are a single parent, or have a disability or long-term illness, and have a low income you may be able to claim Income Support or Employment & Support Allowance instead of Jobseeker’s Allowance.

-If you’re already claiming income-related benefits and want to start a degree course, you should ask Jobcentre Plus and/or your local authority's Housing Benefit section how this will affect your benefits.
+If you’re already claiming income-related benefits and want to start a degree course, you should ask Jobcentre Plus and/or your local authority's Housing Benefit section about how this will affect your benefits.
 If you’re currently at University the Student Advice Centre will be able to help.

 Connect with the University of Nottingham through social media and our blogs.